This section is about me, Virna Rossi, author of the book “Inclusive Learning Design” and author of this website.

 I have been a teacher since the year 2000, and I have taught in all educational settings: Primary, Secondary, College (FE), Adult Education, Higher Education (university).

 My primary specialism is Languages: English, Italian and French.
-After completing my PGCert (Greenwich University) in 2004, I also became involved in the delivery of some of its modules and I realised that teacher education was my ‘call’.
+While I was a languages teacher, I undertook a PGCert (Greenwich University) in 2004.
+That’s when I realised that teacher education was my ‘call’.
 From then on, my roles became more and more geared towards teacher education.
-After completing the Master of Teaching (MTeach) in 2007 at the IoE, now part of UCL, London (UK), I further qualified to become an ‘Assessor’ (2009) so as to take a role as MTeach module lecturer at the IoE, until 2016 when I joined Ravensbourne where I currently lead the PGCert in Creative Courses.
+After completing the Master of Teaching (MTeach) in 2007 at the IoE, now part of UCL, London (UK), I further qualified to become an ‘Assessor’ (2009) so as to take a role as MTeach module lecturer at the IoE, until 2016 when I joined Ravensbourne University London, where I currently lead the PGCert in Creative Courses.

-I am interested in all things education but I am particularly passionate about making learning design intentionally inclusive which is why I wrote a book on it, to explain my very own approach to inclusive course design.
+I am interested in all things education but I am particularly passionate about making learning design intentionally inclusive which is why I wrote a book on it, to explain my very own approach to inclusive course design, from roots to shoots.